FastestMolasses/Fastest-FastAPI/README.md

   </div>

   <p align="center">
-    A fully setup Python web server focused on speed and type safety.
+    A fully setup Python web server focused on performance and type safety.
     <br />
     Built with FastAPI, Pydantic, Ruff, and MyPy.
     <br />